spree/spree-guides/content/v2.2/developer/customization/index.md

 #### View Customizations

 Allows you to change and/or extend the look and feel of a Spree store (and its administration system).
-For details see the [View Customization](view_customization.html) guide.
+For details see the <%= link_to "View Customization", "developer/customization/view" %> guide.

 #### Asset Customizations

 Allows changing the static assets provided by Spree, this includes stylesheets, JavaScript files and images.
-For details see the [Asset Customization](asset_customization.html) guide.
+For details see the <%= link_to "Asset Customization", "developer/customization/asset" %> guide.

 #### Logic Customizations

 Enables the changing and/or extension of the logic of Spree to meet your specific business requirements.
-For details see the [Logic Customization](logic_customization.html) guide.
+For details see the <%= link_to "Logic Customization", "developer/customization/view" %> guide.